winstonpgao/Projects_with_Python_and_Solidity/Unit18 Building the Blockchain/README.md

 This homework will be a two-part series in which I will first create a case study on a Canadian FinTech blockchain company.
 Then, you wil develop your very own blockchain.

-## Blockchain Case Study

-In this part, [Blockstream](Blockchain_Case_Study/Blockstream.md), a Canadian Bitcoin Blockchain company, has been studied.

-In this research, you will read:

-* Background of Blockstream

-* Current services and products it provides

-* The financial and global impact

-* The concerns as well as criticism around Blockstream sidechain and mining service

 ## Proof of Authority Development Chain